DanielJDupont/react-animejs-wrapper/readme.md

 ## React Animejs Wrapper

-Allows the use of Anime.js with React JSX elements to quickly and easily create powerful animations. :smiley:
+Allows the use of Anime.js with React JSX elements to quickly and easily create powerful animations.

 ## Installation